Water supply and sanitation in Japan: Cost recovery

 Japan has a policy of full cost recovery for drinking water and sanitary sewers through tariffs.
 Stormwater management is considered a public good and is thus financed through general tax revenue and not through water and sewer tariffs.
 The accounting systems in place clearly distinguish between the two types of expenses, even in systems with combined sewers.
 The working ratio (share of operating costs in total revenues) averages 49% for water utilities and 67% for sewer utilities, indicating a healthy surplus available for depreciation of assets, debt service and self-financed investments.
 The cost recovery ratio is 97% for drinking water and 53% for sewerage.

 Tariffs and affordability

-The average water tariff was equivalent to US$1.33/m3 for water and US$1.13/m3 for sewerage in 2006.
+The average water tariff was equivalent to US$1.33/m^{3} for water and US$1.13/m^{3} for sewerage in 2006.
 Because of Japan's negative inflation rate during some years (e.g., between 2003 and 2006) real tariffs increase even if nominal tariffs remain unchanged.
 Utilities cannot raise tariffs themselves but have to receive approval for tariff increases from municipal councils.
 The combined water and sewerage bill amounts to about 1% of household income and is thus considered affordable.